The DSLR Camera (Mini Course at End)

 - 7Grip - Grip that is usually rubberised for more effective handling of the (sometimes cumbersome) DSLR cameras.

 - 8Shutter Release Button - Without wanting to state the obvious, this takes the picture at whatever settings you have made.
 A half press will start the auto focus and exposure calculations.

 - 9Focus Assist Beam - Most modern DSLR's have this now.
 It illuminates the subject in poor light to assist the auto focus.
 It will sometimes be used as an indicator for the self timer function (I.e. it will flash and beep during delay).

-- 10Pop Up Flash - Semi-professional or Prosumer Cameras have a built in flash which, when on full auto, will pop up and fire when required.
-On the manual settings, you will normally have to activate it via a button (see No. 2) for more creative photography.
+- 10Pop Up Flash - Semi Professional or Prosumer Cameras have a built in flash which, when on full auto, will pop up and fire when required.
+On the manual setting, you will normally have to activate it via a button (see no. 2) for more creative photography.

 - 11Remote Shutter Cable - This is where you would place the remote cable to allow remote shooting with your DSLR.

 So that is the front of the camera.
 The back looks, at first glance, to be more complicated...

 - 1Viewfinder - This is where it all happens.
 With most film or DSLR's, you see about 95-98% of what you shoot.
 In here you will see the focussing ring at the centre of the image plus most of the other information such as shutter speeds, aperture settings etc. All you need.